hendrixhub/Web-Agency/README.md

 ## Credits

-Font-Awesome fonts are used as graphics on the front page in the services area.
+Font-Awesome fonts are used as graphics on the front page in the services area and for social media icons.
+All images are stock images from Pixabay.com and are free for commercial use under the Creative Commons license.

 ## License